guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 They are imported into the file they are useful with the following line: **from const import \***.
 Then they are used only with their name, without any prefix.

+### Debug mode, run without headset

+In each file you will find a debug constant at the top.
+This constant is used to enable or disable some prints to help you debugging.
+You just have to swtich this constant to "**True**" to enable debugging mode.

+If you do not have any headset available, you can still use the application (without having movement recording of course) for example to debug and test some functions.
+To do so you have to switch *acquisition_tab_controller* **DEBUG** constant to "*True*" and it will simulate an acquisition and allow you to launch one, compare with models etc. In fact what it is done is that when you switch *DEBUG* to *True* it will not retrieve data from "*tmp.orpl*" file but from "*tmp1.oprl*" instead which is in fact a static file use especially for debugging and simulating headset recording.

 ## Communication between the GUI and the Oculus App